DataExperts/dexih.transforms/README.md

 ## How does it work?

-The transformation process works by chaining `transform` objects together and then reading the end of the chain as a `DbDataReader` object.
+The transformation engine works by chaining `transform` objects together and then reading data from the  end of the chain as a `DbDataReader` object.

 Here is an example that reads data from a sqlserver table, applies a filter, performs some analytics, and then writes the data to a sql server table.